How to protect your dog from the harmful effect of steroids

 You may now be asking why these drugs are used so often when they cause multiple side-effects?

-I have been in practice for long enough to know that chronic skin and ear problems are some of the most common conditions.
-The problem is that they are usually treated locally with the focus on reducing inflammation and redness.
+I have been in practice for long enough to know that chronic skin and ear problems are some of the most challenging conditions in dogs.
+They are usually treated locally with the focus on reducing inflammation and redness without addressing the underlying causes.

-How often do you hear that skin problems and hotspots are often related to back injuries?
-Are many dog lovers aware that ear problems may be related to excessive chewing or collar injuries and toxin build up?
+Or, how many dog lovers are aware that ear problems may be related to excessive chewing or collar injuries and toxin build up?
+This is often missed.

-The reason why skin and ear problems often end up being serious, painful and long term is that the conventional treatment approach blocks the body's natural healing responses.
+The reason why skin and ear problems often end up being serious, painful and long term is that the medication that blocks the body's natural healing responses is the mainstay of most treatment protocols.

 What is Herring's law of cure